 The Graduate School sets the maximum levels of graduate assistantship appointments.
 International students should be especially aware of maximum levels of employment.
-For more information on these policies, please visit http://www.grad.wisc.edu/admin/hr/policy/maxlevel.html.
+For more information on these policies, please visit https://grad.wisc.edu/acadpolicy/?policy=concurrentappointments specifically for travel for dissertation research, and many awards are available only to those students with dissertator status.
+Awards are made in recognition of scholarly achievement and promise as evidenced by academic records, letters of recommendation, research experience, and the dissertation proposal.